Find Trade Colleges

 • Start or stop generators, auxiliary pumping equipment, turbines, or other power plant equipment as necessary.

-These are the skills Power Plant Operators say are the most useful in their careers:
+When polled, Power Plant Operators say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.